posulliv/trino-query-json-tool/README.md

 # Overview

-This simple python script extracts metrics from a Trino cluster.
+This repo contains some simply python scripts for extracting metrics from a Trino cluster.

+## worker_stats.py

 First, it calls `/v1/queryState` to get the list of running queries and then for each query, it calls `/v1/query/<queryId>` to get the query JSON for an individual query.
 The information it reports is extracted from the query JSON.

+The metrics are output on a per-worker basis.

+## query_stats.py

+This script takes a query ID as an argument and calls `/v1/query/<queryId>` to get the query JSON for the query.
+The information it reports is extracted from the query JSON.

 # Requirements

 * python3
 * requests library (`python3 -m pip install requests`)

-# Example
+# Examples

-To run, first update `config.ini` with values for your cluster.
+To run any script, first update `config.ini` with values for your cluster.
 An example config for a cluster running locally:

 ```
 [trino]